openintents/shoppinglist/ShoppingList/readme.txt

 release 1.2.7
 date: ?
 - new application icon for Android 2.0 or higher.
+- unit can be added to quantity.
-- new fields for priority and notes
+- new field for priority, sort by priority.
-  (requires OI Notepad)
+- possibility to add notes (requires OI Notepad).
 - translations into various languages.

 ---------------------------------------------------------